joswinprince/Business_modelling/Readme.md

 ## Effectiveness
-The effectiveness of the business modelling process is to firstly help calrify the steps needed in a particular process. we then need to understanding how the people,processes and technology within an organization interact
+The effectiveness of the business modelling process is to firstly help calrify the steps needed in a particular process. we then need to understanding how the people,processes and technology within an organization interact to create the overall system and outcomes.

+## Understanding
+Business Process Modeling used in understanding the business operation, and hence is useful in analysis and design.

 ## Process Modelling Benefits